priyanshu1804/CODE_KSHETRA/README.md

 NourishConnect seeks to tackle two major global issues: food waste and hunger.
 Every day, tons of food are wasted at various establishments while millions of people are struggling with hunger.
 NourishConnect’s mission is to create a direct connection between those who have surplus food and those in need.

 ## Problem Statement
+A DIGITAL PLATFORM TO ELIMINATE FOOD WASTAGE AND HUNGER IN UNDERSERVED CIRCULATIONS
 ### The Problem: Food Waste and Hunger

 - "Every day, tons of food are wasted at restaurants, hotels, and events."